stat545ubc-2023/Bog-Soil-Fluxes/App_for_A4/README.md

 https://64ken0-hehan-zhang.shinyapps.io/Burns_Bog_Carbon_Fluxes_Analysis/
 ## Description of the App
 **Overall Description**
-> The Burns Bog Flux Analysis Shiny app offers an interactive experience for users to analyze the effects of ecological treatments on greenhouse gas emissions.
-It
-> presents time-series visualizations of carbon dioxide (FCO2) and methane (FCH4) fluxes, allowing users to select specific vegetation types and treatment conditions
-> with the dropdown menus to check for the corresponding temporal variations of carbon fluxes.
-The app integrates a data table for an in-depth examination of the raw
+> The Burns Bog Flux Analysis Shiny app offers an interactive experience for users to analyze the effects of ecological treatments on greenhouse gas emissions in a burned zone of the Burns Bog.
+It presents time-series visualizations of carbon dioxide (FCO2) and methane (FCH4) fluxes, allowing users to select the desired data with specific entries (ecosystem types and treatments) and a date range in the left panel to check for the corresponding temporal variations of carbon fluxes.
+The app allows users to perform basic statistical analyses (mean and variance) on selected data and integrates a data table to examine the raw data points in-depth.
-> data points.
 It ensures scientific transparency by granting access to the complete dataset, encouraging reproducible research and open data practices.
-Users can
-> also download the dataset directly for offline analysis, supporting further scientific inquiry.
-You can also find the description tab with further information on
+Users can also download the dataset directly for offline analysis, supporting further scientific inquiry.
+You can also find the description tab with descriptions of study sites and documentation on how to use the app.
-> vegetation types and treatments.

 **Main Features**